 For many years, internet access in India was hamstrung by the fact that only a small section of India’s population owns computers.
 That is changing fast as more Indians buy computer because of the falling hardware costs in the personal computer industry.
 Also, for many, smartphones work just as fine as any computer and are much cheaper too.

-The incredible growth of the internet in India can be seen in the massive growth in the number of e-commerce companies in India over the last 5 years.
+The incredible growth driving factors of the internet in India can be seen in the massive growth in the number of e-commerce companies in India over the last 5 years.
 Indian e-commerce companies sell everything from groceries to book, furniture to used cars.
 They compete for the attention of over 100 million Indians, mostly in cities.

 Internet messaging apps such as Whatsapp are very popular in India.
 Indian smartphone maker Micromax attributes the huge increase in the sale of their device to the popularity of Whatsapp and other apps.
 Indeed, Micromax founder Vikas Jain said at the recent WSJDLive Technology Conference that “WhatsApp and Facebook are the two biggest drivers of Internet use in India now.”